-We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of Tawas Area Schools as of and for the year ended June 30, 2010, and have issued our report thereon dated August 15, 2011, which contained unqualified opinions on those financial statements.
-Our audit was performed for the purpose of forming opinions on the financial statements as a whole.
-The schedule of expenditures of federal awards is presented for the purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the statements and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of Tawas Area Schools as of and for the year ended June 30, 2011, which collectively comprise the District's basic financial statements, and have issued our report thereon dated August 15, 2011, which contained unqualified opinions on those financial statements.
+Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise Tawas Area Schools' basic financial statements.
+The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.